 Viral hepatitis in the United States can be viewed from two perspectives simultaneously: as a glass half full and a glass half empty.
 On the one hand, thanks to public health efforts, new viral hepatitis infections are at the lowest levels in decades.
-On the other hand, 5.3 million Americans are infected with chronic, or "lifelong," viral hepatitis, and most of these people don't know they are infected.
+On the other hand, up to 5.3 million Americans are infected with chronic, or "lifelong," viral hepatitis, and most of these people don't know they are infected.
 To help prevent the serious liver-related diseases that can occur in people living with viral hepatitis infection, in 2011 the U.S. Department of Health and Human Services (HHS) released a viral hepatitis action plan for the prevention, care, and treatment of viral hepatitis.
 The action plan outlined specific steps to be undertaken by each HHS agency to reach prevention goals and included timelines to help ensure prompt action.
 Much progress has been made since the release of this report.

 Despite the progress that has been made in achieving prevention goals, much more needs to be done.
 CDC hepatitis experts recognize the importance of public-private partnerships in achieving the momentum and resources needed to undertake the multiple programs needed to be implemented to improve the nation's overall awareness and understanding of viral hepatitis.
 Without support from outside partners, many such programs would take years to get off the ground.